danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 ## A case study: slowly moving to a fixture based test setup

 I'll create a small project to illustrate the concepts throughout this article, all the code is available in the repository <a href="https://github.com/danielcaldas/test-fixtures-pattern" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project">danielcaldas/test-fixtures-pattern</a>.
-The project it's not actually something that one would use, but it's a good example to depict and analyze certain scenarios.
+The project it's not actually something that you would use, but it's a good example to depict and analyze certain scenarios.

 ### 📜 Small & dummy example for our case study